To schedule an interview, contact [email protected] or 773-809-4403.

 The crucial program has come under attack by the National Education Association, which is working to stamp out school choice programs across the country.
 The lead plaintiff bringing the lawsuit, Tamika Walker Kelly, is the President of the North Carolina Association of Educators.
 The parents and schools, represented by attorneys at the Liberty Justice Center, are going to court to argue why this program should not be halted.

-“The thousands of North Carolina families who rely on the Opportunity Scholarship Program to send their children to the best school for them need the program now more than ever,” said Brian Kelsey, senior attorney at the Liberty Justice Center.
+“The thousands of North Carolina families who rely on the Opportunity Scholarship Program to send their children to the best school for them need the program now more than ever,” said a Liberty Justice Center attorney.
 “This tried and tested program has already been upheld by the state’s Supreme Court and even recently expanded by the General Assembly.
 This cynical effort to end educational choice for low-income families must be stopped.”

 Thales Academy, Victory Christian Center School, and families from the Raleigh, Winston-Salem, and Charlotte areas are concerned that the lawsuit’s goal of ending the program will harm the thousands of children who receive scholarships.
 Thales Academy, founded in 2007 by innovative businessman and school choice leader Bob Luddy, is a secular private school serving over 3,500 North Carolina students in 8 schools in the Raleigh and Charlotte areas.
 The schools provide excellent, accessible academic opportunities at half the price spent by many public schools in North Carolina.